crossplane/docs/content/v1.14/concepts/managed-resources.md

 configured in the `forProvider` setting.
 {{< /hint >}}

-Providers add any settings not manually set to the `forProvider` field of the created managed resource object.
-Use `kubectl describe <managed_resource>` to view the applied values.

 #### Referencing other resources

 Some fields in a managed resource may depend on values from other managed